JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 A comma-separated list of [organizations'](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/about-organizations) IDs.

 This list limits a set of users who can register or authenticate in TeamCity with their GitHub account to the specified organizations.
 When combined with the _Allow creating new users on the first login_ option,  this setting allows automatically registering users who have an email in one of the specified organizations and do not have a user profile in TeamCity.

->To use this restriction, make sure that the GitHub OAuth application used in the selected [GitHub.com connection](configuring-connections.md#GitHub) is approved for each specified organization.
+>To use this restriction, make sure that the GitHub OAuth application or GitHub App used in the Root project's [GitHub connection](configuring-connections.md#GitHub) is approved/installed in each specified organization.
 {type="note"}

 Leave empty to allow all GitHub users to access the TeamCity server.